-The works are taking place in a live environment with access to be maintained across the park, Stoneleigh Park has 1,200 people who permanently work on site and the park hosts many outdoor event days which make the site extremely busy in peak season.
+The works took place in a live environment with access maintained across the park, Stoneleigh Park has c.
+1,200 people who permanently work on site and the park hosts many outdoor event days which make the site extremely busy in peak season.

 - Removal of all statutory utilities and private services from the HS2 temporary working area

 - Creation of temporary services required to cross the proposed railway

 - Park road diversions, both temporary and permanent

 The project delivery is over two phases with the main works to divert all services outside of the HS2 corridor with temporary connections across an agreed route.
 HS2 will subsequently construct two bridges across the proposed railway line to permanently connect both sides of Stoneleigh Park.
 Once the bridges are built, Fitzgerald will re-mobilise and pull services through the ducted bridges and connect the diverted services in their permanent position.